satya-ktirtha/swirflabs_test/README.md

-Take home test for Swirflabs
+## Take home test for Swirflabs

+### Back-End
-Back-End should be running in localhost:8080
+- Must be running in localhost:8080

-Accessing API must be using route api/employee/{path}
+- API using route api/employee/get or api/employee/post

+### Database
+- Default config points to localhost:3306/swirflabs_test
-Credentials for DB can be found in Back-End folder BE/config/db_config.php
+- Config file can be located in BE/config/db_config.php

-Default MySql database should be running on locahost:3306/swirflabs_test